bbayazit16/barisbayazit.com/README.md

 # My Website

-This is the source code for my website, barisbayazit.com.
-It is also hosted on bbayazit16.eth (bbayazit16.eth.limo).
+This is the source code for my website, [barisbayazit.com](https://barisbayazit.com).
+It is also hosted on ipfs, available through [bbayazit16.eth.limo](https://bbayazit16.eth.limo).

 ## Run & Build